Case Law Details

 Ruling of the Authority

-- The fact that Laird Plc, UK is the ultimate holding Company of Laird US and the applicant company and both of them are a part of the organizational structure of Laird Plc.
+- The fact that Laird Plc, UK is the ultimate holding Company of Laird US and the applicant company and both of them are a part of the organisational structure of Laird Plc.
 UK and known as Laird group companies in a broad sense, does not for the purpose of the agreement make the applicant an „affiliate? of Laird-US in the absence of direct or indirect control of one party on the other.

 - In the absence of an express or necessarily implied consent of Nokia Corporation (which was a party to the PPA), the assignment of burden and obligations cannot be accepted as legal transfer of capital asset.
 Therefore, the consideration cannot be deemed to be the capital gain.